LukeMS/keltor/rst/index.rst

 Imperial Guard
 ===============

-The Imperial Guard is the largest, best equipped standing army in the Middle Lands.
+The Imperial Guard is the largest, best equipped standing army in the `Middle Lands`_.
 They have excellent training on top of this.
 Currently, they number 10,000 which are composed of medium infantry, pike bearers, archers, and cavalry.
 Of that total, one quarter are assigned naval duty and the rest are land- based forces.
-Each major city, other than Balashar, has a full battalion contingent, over 200 warriors.
-Balashar will usually have a bit more than four full battalions of Imperial Guards in/near the city at any given time.
+Each major city, other than `Balashar`_, has a full battalion contingent, over 200 warriors. `Balashar`_ will usually have a bit more than four full battalions of Imperial Guards in/near the city at any given time.
 The remaining fifty companies will be out on patrol.
 Most of their time is spent traveling the Imperial Roads.
 Assignments rotate every few months with soldiers spending a vast majority of their time in areas they are not from.
 The leadership believes this lessens the likelihood of favoritism.
 Meanwhile, the naval forces patrol the shipping lanes.
 The purpose of patrolling is to give the Empire's citizens a sense of safety.
 The Emperor believes it important to be in the minds and lives of as many citizens as possible, in a favorable way.
 As such, the patrols are a high priority.
 The standard Imperial Guard uniform is white and green, officers have silver or gold trim.
 A common nickname being "Green Shields".

 Imperial Elite Guard